Large-Scale Multi-omic Biosequence Transformers for Modeling Protein-Nucleic Acid Interactions: Methods

 \subsection{Architecture and Training}

-OmniBioTE is based on the GPT-2 architecture \cite{radford2019language} and the LLaMA-2 architecture \cite{touvron2023llama2openfoundation}.
-We substitute learned positional embeddings \cite{vaswani2023attentionneed} for rotary positional embeddings (RoPE) \cite{su2023roformerenhancedtransformerrotary} and replace the causal self-attention mechanism \cite{vaswani2023attentionneed, radford2019language} with a full, non-causal attention operation \cite{devlin2019bertpretrainingdeepbidirectional}.
-We additionally scale the pre-softmax causal-attention at $1/\text{width}$ rather than $1/\text{width}^2$ in accordance with maximal update parameterization ($\mu P$) \cite{yang2022tensorprogramsvtuning}.
+OmniBioTE is based on the LLaMA-2 architecture \cite{touvron2023llama2openfoundation} with minimal modifications: we substitute learned positional embeddings \cite{transformer} with rotary positional embeddings (RoPE) \cite{su2023roformerenhancedtransformerrotary} and replace the causal self-attention mechanism \cite{transformer, radford2019language} with a full, non-causal attention operation \cite{devlin2019bertpretrainingdeepbidirectional}.
+We additionally scale the pre-SoftMax attention scores at $1/\text{width}$ rather than $1/\text{width}^2$ in accordance with maximal update parameterization ($\mu P$) \cite{yang2022tensorprogramsvtuning}.
 We use an aspect ratio (the ratio of model width to depth) of 128.
-We modify Kaparthy's NanoGPT \cite{Karpathy2022} for a lightweight and simple model implementation.
+We modify Karpathy's NanoGPT \cite{Karpathy2022} for a lightweight and simple model implementation.
+For a detailed description of the architecture, see \nameref{S1_Appendix}.
 We train four OmniBioTE variants, OmniBioTE-small (88 million non-embedding parameters), OmniBioTE-medium (675 million), OmniBioTE-large (1.3 billion) and OmniBioTE-XL (2.3 billion).
 Additionally, we train controls for each model on only nucleic acid data or only protein data (henceforth referred to as ``NucBioTE-[size]'' and ``ProtBioTE-[size]'').
 For experiments requiring fine-grained, single-nucleotide/residue inference, we also train an OmniBioTE model of each size that uses a single-character tokenizer rather than a byte-pair encoding (BPE).
-In total, we train 16 models.
+In total, we train 16 models: OmniBioTE-small/medium/large/XL, OmniBioTE (single-char)-small/medium/large/XL, ProtBioTE-small/medium/large/XL, and NucBioTE-small/medium/large/XL.
+Notably, the single-omic models and the multi-omic models have the same token budget, but different data mixtures.
+Thus, each single-omic model is trained on more unique data for its respective modality than the multi-omic models are.

 We train each model for 250 billion tokens with a context length of 1024 tokens for the BPE-tokenized models and a context length of 2048 characters for the single-character models (to accommodate the decreased amount of data per token).
 We train at a batch size of 786432, 1032192, or 1048576 tokens (chosen based on available compute and memory and to maximize throughput) with the masked language modeling objective \cite{devlin2019bertpretrainingdeepbidirectional}.
 We use AdamW \cite{loshchilov2019decoupledweightdecayregularization} ($\beta_1 = 0.9$, $\beta_2=0.95$, $\epsilon=10^{-8}$, weight decay = $10^{-2}$), employing $\mu P$ for stable hyperparameter transfer.
 For the parameters with fixed learning rate under $\mu P$ (the embedding and unembedding parameters), we set the learning rate to $0.05$, and scale learning rates of the rest of the parameters via $32 / \text{width}$.
 These hyperparameters were determined empirically with sweeps at the $10^6$-parameter-scale.
 Finally, all learning rates are decayed with PyTorch's OneCycleLR \cite{smith2018superconvergencefasttrainingneural}, with a warmup period of 1 billion tokens, a starting and ending learning rate scale of $10^{-5}$.